-If you live in an area of the U.S. where mosquitoes are common and you know your dog's risk of exposure to heartworm disease is significant, here are my recommendations for protecting your furry family member:
+If you live in an area of the U.S. where mosquitoes are common and you know your dog's risk of exposure to heartworm disease is significant, here are the top recommendations to protect your furry family member:

-If you don't live in a high-risk area (for example, North Dakota), with guidance from an integrative veterinarian, consider a multi-modal preventive protocol, including heartworm nosodes, rather than using solely chemicals.

-Make sure to do heartworm testing every 3 to 4 months (not annually), as natural heartworm preventives can't guarantee your pet will never acquire the disease.
-And because the ongoing use of chemical preventives doesn't guarantee an infection-free dog, testing at least every 6 months to identify positive animals as soon as possible is important.
+• If you don't live in a tick-endemic area (for example, if you live in North Dakota), with guidance from an integrative veterinarian, try using natural preventives like heartworm nosodes rather than chemicals.
+Make sure to do heartworm testing every three to four months (not annually), as natural heartworm preventives can't guarantee your pet will never acquire the disease.

-It's also important to note that since heartworms live in the bloodstream, natural GI (gastrointestinal) dewormers such as diatomaceous earth, and antiparasitic herbs (e.g., wormwood, pumpkin seed, black walnut tinctures) are not effective at killing larvae in the bloodstream.
+It's important to note that since heartworms live in the bloodstream, natural GI (gastrointestinal) dewormers such as diatomaceous earth, and antiparasitic herbs (e.g., wormwood, pumpkin seed, black walnut tinctures) are not effective at killing larvae in the bloodstream.

-- Focus on keeping your pet's immune function robust by feeding a species-specific, nutritionally optimal, fresh food diet that helps bolster natural defenses.
-Unprocessed meats are rich in B vitamins (and a less allergenic option than brewer's yeast).
-Also, specific antiparasitic foods such as fresh garlic can be added in small quantities to provide additional support. - If your dog's kidneys and liver are healthy, try using a single chemical preventive at the lowest effective dosage.
-This could mean having the Ivermectin or Milbemycin compounded, if necessary, for dogs weighing in at the low end of dosing instructions.
-Give the treatment at 6-week intervals rather than every 4 weeks, for the minimum number of months required during mosquito season. - Avoid all-in-one chemical products that claim to get rid of multiple types of GI worms and external parasites as well.
+- Focus on keeping your pet's immune function robust by feeding a species-appropriate, nutritionally balanced, fresh food diet that helps bolster natural defenses.
+Unprocessed meats are rich in B vitamins (and a less allergenic option than offering brewer's yeast).
+Also, specific antiparasitic foods such as fresh garlic can be added in small quantities to provide additional support. - If your dog's kidneys and liver are healthy, try using a chemical preventive at the lowest effective dosage.
+This could mean having the Ivermectin compounded if necessary, for dogs weighing in at the low end of dosing instructions.
+Give the treatment at six-week intervals rather than every four weeks, for the minimum number of months required during mosquito season. - Avoid all-in-one chemical products that claim to get rid of multiple types of GI worms and external parasites as well.
 The goal is to use the least amount of chemical necessary that successfully treats heartworm.
 Adding other chemicals to the mix increases the toxic load your dog's body must contend with.
-Also avoid giving your pet a chemical flea/tick preventive during the same week. - Follow up all heartworm medications with natural liver detox agents like milk thistle and SAMe for a week after treatment, in consultation with your veterinarian, and feed probiotic-rich foods. - Always insist on a heartworm test before beginning any preventive treatment.
-If you live or spend time with your pet in areas where mosquitoes and other pests, especially ticks, are prevalent, ask your veterinarian for a SNAP4Dx test or an Accuplex test, both of which check for Lyme disease, ehrlichiosis, and anaplasmosis, along with heartworm.
+Also avoid giving your pet a chemical flea/tick preventive during the same week. - Follow up all heartworm medications with natural liver detox agents like milk thistle and SAMe for a week after treatment, in consultation with your veterinarian. - Always insist on a heartworm test before beginning any preventive treatment.
+If you live or spend time with your pet in areas where mosquitoes and other pests, especially ticks, are prevalent, ask your veterinarian for a SNAP-4Dx test or an Accuplex test, both of which check for Lyme disease, ehrlichiosis and anaplasmosis, along with heartworm.